 That being said, you would still enjoy the vastly superior traffic management of Wi-Fi 6.

-To learn more about Wi-Fi 6 and what it means for you, check out this post I published last November when Wi-Fi 6 was first announced.
-And here’s some information about several of the first Wi-Fi 6 routers, which were announced at CES 2019.
 If your home Wi-Fi isn’t as solid as you’d like, Best Buy has a huge selection of the latest Wi-Fi routers and whole home mesh Wi-Fi systems—including new models with Wi-Fi 6 support.
+And check out these helpful articles for more related information: